|Click on picture for full-size version:||

 BBC BASIC for SDL 2.0 incorporates an assembler* which generates 32-bit code and accepts all 80486 instructions and some Pentium-specific instructions (except special-register and privileged instructions), including floating-point and Multi Media Extensions.
 You can access Application Program Interface (API) functions from BASIC and from assembler code, allowing an experienced programmer to produce sophisticated applications.

 In the case of the Android edition the assembler included depends on the CPU in your device.
 If it is an Intel device the assembler is for the x86 CPU as described above; if it is an ARM-based device the assembler generates 32-bit ARM instructions.
-The experimental Raspberry Pi edition has an ARM assembler.
+The Raspberry Pi edition has an ARM assembler.